colehaus/colex/content/posts/priority-decisions/main.md

 ## Example

 You have the choice of two alternative routes to work.
 In good conditions, the first route takes 10 minutes and the second route 5 minutes.
 But the second route is prone to traffic and on bad days takes 20 minutes while the first route still takes 10 minutes.
-With a scenario like this, the maximin rule demands that you take the first route since its worst case is only 10 minutes while the second route's worst case is 20 minutes.

 <figure>
 <figcaption>Decision matrix about route to work.
 Preferred action in bold.</figcaption>